 Between them, this exceptional collection of authors have published over a hundred hardcover and paperback titles in twenty-six languages* including Russian, Polish, Icelandic, Hungarian and Japanese, and enjoy a readership in excess of 35 million worldwide.
 Many are the recipients of prestigious SF and Fantasy awards, and their works have appeared on bestseller lists including the New York Times.
 While I’ve included a brief bio on each writer at the end of this collection, I recommend you explore their web sites, for therein await many more great travels for those who love superb fiction.
 This anthology is just the doorway.

-As the convenor of this little get together, I slipped in one of my non-fiction titles, The Spiffy Cult, at the end because sometimes fact is indeed stranger than fiction**, especially when the two worlds overlap.
+As the convenor of this little get together, I slipped in one of my non-fiction titles at the end, The Spiffy Cult because sometimes fact is indeed stranger than fiction**, especially when the two worlds overlap.
 I hope you enjoy these Journeys of the Mind.

 *Twenty-seven, since I recently received a royalty cheque from Korea for my short story, More Than One Life in How Do I Love Thee?
 (Allen & Unwin, 2009)

-** As a direct result of this story, an Australian film producer ended up flying to Tanna and filming the village, and of course paying them a considerable amount of money, which naturally reinforced the entire problem.
+** As a direct result of this story, an Australian film producer flew to Tanna and filmed the village, and of course paying them a considerable amount of money, which naturally reinforced the entire problem.
 Something about art influencing life influencing art comes to mind.